 Defining moments shape a generation

 Where were you on September 11, 2001?
 If you were born prior to that day, you can probably recall vividly where you were and what you were doing when you learned of the terrorist attacks.
 9/11 is a defining moment in our history.
-The events of 19 years ago have shaped all of us, most significantly those of the Millennial generation (born 1981-1996).
+The events of that day have shaped all of us, most significantly those of the Millennial generation (born 1981-1996).

 As described in Chapter 14 of Communicating Nutrition: The Authoritative Guide, “defining moments have long-lasting effects, forming perceptions that influence ideals, mindsets, behaviors, beliefs, motivations, desires, and priorities of generational cohorts and future cohorts.”